 - If the appliance is in working condition you may try posting on a material exchange site.
 Visit Recycle Wizard here to find charities or businesses near you that will accept your appliance for reuse or recycling.

 - Scrap metal dealers usually recycle appliances.
 Contact your local dealer for details.

 - Your hauler may collect appliances but it may require special arrangements and fees.
 Call your hauler for details.

 To get rid of the tank you need to empty it, puncture it, and then get rid of it.
 Once it's emptied, punctured, and the nozzle removed, you can try and see if a metal recycler will take it or throw the tanks away in the trash.
 Instructions on emptying the tanks can be found here.

 - Our program cannot accept any cylinders outside of propane and oxygen tanks.
 Contact the manufacturer, the store where you got the cylinder, or a hazardous waste company on your disposal options.

 *St. Louis City residents can contact the Department of Refuse for information on appliance recycling.

-Many electronics contain hazardous materials such as lead and mercury.
-If your electronic equipment is not obsolete, call around to see if a local school or charity will take it as a donation.
-If reuse is not an option, we suggest recycling electronics so materials can be recovered, therefore, minimizing environmental impacts and unnecessary energy consumption.
+If your electronic equipment is still in working condition, call around to see if a local school or charity will take it as a donation.
+If reuse is not an option, we suggest recycling electronics at a certified electronic recycling drop off location.

 - See if the manufacturer will take back old electronics when you buy new equipment.